Skip to content

 Z: The Standardized Approximation

-For larger samples, most software converts the rank sum into a Z-statistic using a normal approximation:
+For larger samples, software converts the rank sum into a Z-statistic using a normal approximation:

 Z = (T - Expected Value) / Standard Error

-This standardized value follows an approximately normal distribution and is the statistic most commonly reported in published research.
-SPSS, for example, always outputs a Z-value regardless of sample size.
+This Z follows an approximately normal distribution and is the statistic most commonly reported in published research.

 Always check your software documentation to confirm what the reported value represents before writing your results section.